-As Torch readers know, each month FIRE singles out a particularly reprehensible speech code for our Speech Code of the Month award.
-While all 12 Speech Codes of the Month in 2009 flagrantly violated students' right to free expression, three were so egregious that they deserve special mention as 2009's Speech Codes of the Year.
+Each month, FIRE singles out a particularly reprehensible campus speech code for our Speech Code of the Month designation.
+While all of 2011's Speech Codes of the Month flagrantly violated students' and faculty members' right to free expression, two of them were so egregious that they deserve special mention as 2011's Speech Codes of the Year.

-Since FIRE's Speech Code of the Month became a regular feature in June 2005, 21 universities have fully revised the policies that earned them the dubious distinction.
-It is our hope that in 2009, more universities—including those named here—will make the changes necessary to give their students the freedom they deserve.
-Happy holidays, and look for 2010's first Speech Code of the Month in January!
+Since FIRE's Speech Code of the Month became a regular feature in June 2005, 31 universities have fully revised the policies that earned them the dubious distinction, including three schools awarded Speech Code of the Month in 2011.
+We hope that in 2012, more universities–including those named here–will make the changes necessary to give their students and professors the freedom they deserve.
+Happy holidays, and look for 2012's first Speech Code of the Month in January!

 FIRE’s award-winning Newsdesk covers the free speech news you need to stay informed.